Life

 The sometimes colorful and distinct headband worn by a Muay Thai fighter is called a mongkol.
 Like a black belt a mongkol is given to a worthy fighter by their trainer after they have proven themselves.
 It is a symbol of respect and loyalty and is an honour to be awarded one.

-READ ALSO: What is the cheapest working gun?
+READ ALSO: What are the CEEC countries?

 What are the ranks in Muay Thai?